VahidehRasekhi/twitter_sentiment_analysis/README.md

 https://www.latlong.net/category/states-236-14.html

+## Data Analysis
+* Data cleaning was done in Python and analysis in Rstudio.

+* The VADER sentiment analysis model was used to classify tweets as having positive or negative sentiment.
+Some examples of tweets with negative and positive sentiment are given below:

+**Negative sentiment:
+* “Year of corruption: Fauci-COVID-China Pelosi Jan-6 committee, Joe Biden, border crisis.”
+* Ron DeSantis has been missing for 13 days while Covid kills thousands of Floridians and Ted Cruz fled to Cancun amid a power outage.”
+* “My uncle died 12hrs after his 2nd Pfizer shot.”
+* “Joe Biden is ignoring the states demands for more monoclonal antibody treatments and he made testing kits unavailable.”

+**Positive sentiment:
+* “Finally managed to get an appointment for covid booster.”
+* “This needs to be shouted from the rooftops: If you get a positive rapid test, you should still get official PCR test.
+* “When your coworker comes back to work after 5 days of quarantine.”

+## Conclusion
+* The results of this study indicate that there is indeed a direct correlation between having positive/negative sentiment towards vaccintion and being willing to recieve the covid vaccine.
+* The results show that more than 60% of people in the world have positive attitude towards vaccination and as of now about 61% of world population is fully vaccinated.
+* In addition, the results indicate that 66% of people in the United States have positive feelings and opinions about vaccination and in fact about 63% of US population is fully vaccinated.

+## Shiny app
+* The interactive app is available at:

+* The app has 3 tabs:
+* First and second tab provide the result of sentiment analysis for the United States and world countries, respectively.
+* Third tab icludes two words clouds, representing frequent words used in tweets with negative and positive sentiments.

 ## Limitations of the Study
 * Only the tweets in English language were collected.
 * Tweets were downloaded just for 3 days, during Christmass holiday.